PIYUSHgoyal16/GPS-Route-Analyser/docs/Design.md

    ![Ankit Drive](https://github.com/ankitbaluni123/NLP-Deployment-Heroku/blob/master/Untitled%20Diagram%20(2).png)
     1. ### Components

-    * **Input Module (Loading the data)**  : First we load our data, the `.gpx` files, into pandas dataframe, which makes the data readable and presentable and will help in data manipulations.
-Information of a third point in a path will be required in the later stages of analysing paths.
+    * **Input Module (Loading the data)**  : First we load our data, the `.gpx` files, into a pandas dataframe, which makes the data readable and presentable and will help in data manipulations.
+Information of a third point in a path will be required in the later stages of analysing routes.

     * **Processing Module** : We grouped the data according to different paths and then analysed it between the different groups.
 For further analysis we required an additional third point in a path.
 We displayed our analysis by plotting different types of graphs and histograms so as to visualize variation and to show relationships between different statistics like elevation-speed vs Date and Time vs Date.